olivierfriard/boris_docs/index.rst

 ...................

 A bitmap format can be selected between JPG (JPEG low quality image) and PNG (Portable Network Graphic - high quality image).
+The extracted frames will be saved in the directory defined in previous tab (FFmpeg cache directory).

 Detaching the frame viewer